CaNS-World/CaNS-Fizzy/docs/INFO_INPUT.md

 * `cap-wav-1d`: planar small-amplitude capillary wave
 * `zalesak-disk`: two-dimensional (lighter phase) slotted disk

 See `two_fluid.f90` for more details.
-For the `bub` and `drp` initial fields, the position and size of the films/bubbles/droplets are specified in the `spheres.in` file, where each line corresponds to an individual bubble/droplet, specifying the cartesian coordinates of its center of mass, and its radius.
+For the `bub[1-3]` and `drp[1-3]` initial fields, the position and size of the films/bubbles/droplets can be specified by a `spheres.in` file, where each line corresponds to an individual spherical/circular/planar bubble/droplet, specifying the cartesian coordinates of its center of mass, and its radius.
-For example, the following file introduces in the computational domain two bubbles/droplets, the first centered at `x=0.3`, `y=1.`, `z=0.5` and with a radius of `0.25`, the second centered at `x=1.5`, `y=0.6`, `z=1.` and with a radius of `0.5`.
+For example, the following file introduces in the computational domain two bubbles/droplets, the first centered at `[x,y,z] = [0.3,1.,0.5]` with a radius of `0.25`, and the second centered at `[1.5,0.6,1.]` with radius `0.5`.

 ```fortran
 0.3 1.
 0.5 0.25
 1.5 0.6 1.
 0.5
 ```

-If `spheres.in` is used to initialize a planar film (options `bub1` and `drp1`), then the radius value will represent the film thickness, and the film will be aligned along the XY plane.
+In the case of a planar film (the one-dimensional limit of the sphere), the radius will represent the film thickness, and the film will be aligned along the X-Y plane.

+Finally, if the `spheres.in` file is not specified, the solver will initialize a single sphere, located at the center of the domain, with a size of `0.25` times the smallest domain length, excluding homogeneous directions for 2D and 1D initializations.

 ---